ops-center/searchlight/docs/notifier/twilio.md

 ### Notifier `twilio`

-This will send a notification sms using twilio.
+This will send a notification sms using Twilio.

 #### Configure